-By providing this work life balance we expect people not to use their remaining waking hours and vacations to work on side projects that leave them exhausted.
-If you are full-time, focus full-time on us, and when not working, rest and enjoy.
-If you want to work for us and do side projects, that’s no problem, be Part-Time or Contract.
+If you are a full-time employee of the company we would like you to arrive rested and ready for our work day together.
+To this end we expect full-time employees to not use their off hours and vacations to work on side projects.
+If you are full-time, please focus full-time on us, and when not working, rest and enjoy.
+If you want to work for us and do side projects, consider moving to a part-time role.

 Speaking of rest.
 We want everyone to take the weekend off, not work, rest and recreate - enjoy yourself.
 We are in this for the long haul.
 This isn’t a sprint.
 It’s a marathon.
 To foster this work life balance we want you to go into your weekend without a surprise backlog of work showing up on your door on Friday before, or worst, on the weekend.
 To eliminate the work surprises we ask that all status updates and reports, projects to be reviewed, and anything else that require time from your colleagues, or that will have an impact on their planning for the following week, be posted and over to them by Friday morning at 10am at the latest.
 The goal is to give everyone, everything they need to wrap up their week and set their plan for the following week, with no surprises, by end of day Friday.
 For greater certainty, if you have to distribute something to your colleagues get it to them before 10am Friday.
 And if you are late, sit on whatever it might be until Monday morning.
 Don’t let your delay cascade into your colleagues causing them to spend time on their weekend to review your stuff.
 We want everyone to have a free and relaxing weekend with no guilt to get through a pile of unexpected work that landed in their inbox.